 Question: Does the metric report regularly, i.e., at a fixed interval?

 For metrics that do not report at a fixed interval, alerts are only useful if you select the appropriate aggregation method.

 You can base the query condition on the last value reported, the sum of the values, or the average of the values depending on what nuance you want your query to capture.

-Wavefront evaluates alerts roughly once per minute by default.
+Operations for Applications evaluates alerts once per minute by default.
 The Checking Frequency in the Alert page’s Advanced Settings allows you to change the default (minimum is 1 minute).